ertemplin/iris/README.md

 ========

 * Text messaging app, works across windows phone / Android.
-    * Start on Android
+    * Start on Android.
-* People who don’t have the app can be contacted through Facebook
+* People who don't have the app can be contacted through Facebook
     * Possible add in.
 Not initial feature
 * Send pictures/video/audio
     * Definitely going to be initial feature